itsteatv/itsteatv-hotel/README.md

 # project is finished but i have some plans to add some new features in near future.

-# If you login with discord and after you are authenticated you get a page unavailable error, don't worry, you're discord profile is authorized# itsteatv hotel.
+# If you login with discord and after you are authenticated you get a page unavailable error, don't worry, you're discord profile is authorized (i suggest login with the default account).